DavidODonovan/react-dims/README.md

 ## react-dims

-A simple React Context that captures the dimensions of any React DOM node.
+A simple React Context component can be used to wrap a child component, capture the dimensions of that child, then pass those dims down as props to the child, thereby making that child component aware of what it's dimensions are.

+Useful for things like wrapping a responsive D3 chart.

 Requires React version 16.0.0 or greater.

-###Installation
+### Installation

 ```code
 npm i react-dims
 ```
-###Usage
+### Usage

 ParentNode.js